Plain English: Legal writing

 In legal writing, David Mellinkoff, a professor at the UCLA School of Law, is widely credited with singlehandedly launching the plain English movement in American law with the 1963 publication of The Language of the Law.
 In 1977, New York became the first state to pass legislation requiring plain English in consumer contracts and leases.
 In 1979, Richard Wydick published Plain English for Lawyers.
 Plain English writing style is now a legal duty for companies registering securities under the Securities Act of 1933, due to rules the Securities and Exchange Commission (SEC) adopted in 1998.
 In 2011, PLAIN (Plain Language Action and Information Network) published Federal Plain Language Guidelines.

-Linguist and law school professor, Peter Tiersma, wrote an article titled Instructions to jurors: Redrafting California’s jury instructions in The Routledge Handbook of Forensic Linguistics in 2010.
+Linguist and law school professor, Peter Tiersma, wrote an article titled Instructions to jurors: Redrafting California's jury instructions in The Routledge Handbook of Forensic Linguistics in 2010.
 He outlines the history of legal trials and how pattern jury instructions were developed in order to create an atmosphere in which jurors are given pertinent information to a case in order to determine factual evidence and guilt of an accused individual.
 Throughout the 1930s and 1940s in California, a panel comprising judges and lawyers drafted pattern jury instructions.

 These standardized jury instructions were problematic, as they were written using technical language rather than in plain English.
 In the late 1970s, Robert and Veda Charrow studied jury instructions for comprehensibility, where individuals were asked to verbally summarize pattern jury instructions.
-The participants accounted for only one-third of pertinent information given in the jury instructions.
-The Charrows further identified linguistic features of these instructions that made instructions given to member of a jury difficult to understand.
-After revising the instructions to include a more recognized vocabulary, comprehension rose 47%.
+The participants accounted for only one-third of relevant information given in the jury instructions.
+The Charrows further identified ways the language made instructions given to member of a jury difficult to understand.
+After fixing the instructions to use more understandable words, understanding got better by 47%.

 Tiersma provides examples of jury instructions in both legal English and plain English.
 In the Book of Approved Jury Instructions (BAJI) instructions regarding the care of motorists when operating a motor vehicle read:

 Tiersma points out several confusing terms and formal jargon used in this definition that would be difficult for jury participants to understand.
 He highlights "to use like care" as being overly formal and "pedestrian" as being atypically defined including individuals using wheelchairs and "motorized quadrangles".
 The California Jury Instructions: Criminal (CACI) reworked these instructions and read:

 The CACI instructions are in common language and are more direct.
-Jury instructions that are more direct have been criticized, saying that utilizing a more recognizable vocabulary would make the instructions less precise in a legal atmosphere.
+Jury instructions that are more direct have been criticized, saying that using more understandable words would make the instructions' legal meaning less precise, though these criticisms have been refuted.